Hooked on Needles

 And here is Katie K.'s completed dress.
 A beautiful and cheerful dress for a lovely young lady and a talented dancer.

-If you are interested in my method of embroidering these velvet dresses using a hoop without crushing the velvet, I'll be adding that very soon.
+If you are interested in my method of embroidering these velvet dresses using a hoop without crushing the velvet, click HERE for complete instructions.

 Click here to return to HookedOnNeedles.com